0xPolygon/polygon-edge-docs/docs/concepts/ethereum-state.md

 1. **World state**: the hard drive of the distributed computer that is Ethereum.
 It is a mapping between addresses and account states
 2. **Account state**: stores the state of each one of Ethereum's accounts.
-It also contains the storageRoot of the account state trie, that contains the storage data for the account
+It also contains the storageRoot of the account state trie, which contains the storage data for the account
 3. **Transaction**: represents a state transition in the system.
-It can be a funds transfer, a message call or a contract deployment
+It can be a funds transfer, a message call, or a contract deployment
 4. **Block**: contains the link to the previous block (parentHash) and contains a group of transactions that, when executed, will yield the new state of the system.
-It also contains the stateRoot, the transactionRoot and the receiptsRoot, the hash of the root nodes of the world state trie, the transaction trie and the transaction receipts trie, respectively
+It also contains the stateRoot, the transactionRoot and the receiptsRoot, the hash of the root nodes of the world state trie, the transaction trie, and the transaction receipts trie, respectively

 ![Main Diagram](/img/state/mainDiagram.png)